 Users of Lithium Polymer (LiPo) batteries must read the Warnings and Precautions beginning on page 4.
-You MUST use a LiPo charger for LiPo batteries or battery damage with the potential for fire will result.
+You MUST use a LiPo charger for LiPo batteries or battery damage

 SELECTING A CHARGER FOR YOUR MODEL

 Make certain you choose the correct type of charger for the batteries you select.
 Traxxas recommends you choose a genuine Traxxas EZ-Peak iD charger for safer charging and maximum battery life and performance.